Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

         }
     }

-The view\_obnoxious\_post method in the above example will give us a Craigslist style display, where EVERYTHING IS UPPERCASED FOR NO GOOD REASON AT ALL.
+The view\_obnoxious\_post method in the above example will give us a Craigslist style display, where everything is uppercased for no good reason.
 Also note that because the renderers has\_manners method returns false, the has\_manners\_block section is automatically stripped from the template when renderered by a post with this renderer attached.